MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-Exam1-Review.md

 \vspace{2in}

 i.
-Based on the graph, does there appear to be an association between the two variables?
-Explain your answer.
+Does there appear to be an association between the two variables?
+Clearly explain your answer using the graph and calculated summary statistic.

 \vspace{0.8in}